AnthonyKim89/react-ui/README.md

 The app will automatically launch in a browser.
 Code changes are picked up automatically and reloaded to the browser.

+API data requests are proxied to `http://localhost:3000`, so you will need to have corva-web running and you must be logged into it from the browser(s) you're developing with.

 # Generated Documentation from Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).